-Bachelor of Arts - English Degree Plan
+Bachelor of Arts - English Degree Plan Offered at Alpine, Del Rio, Eagle Pass, and Uvalde

 Please go to the following links to view the English degree plan and to see the full list course descriptions.
 All of the university courses are also included at the end of the catalog.